locustio/locust/docs/writing-a-locustfile.rst

 locust will create an instance of this class for every user that it simulates, and each of these users will start running within their own green gevent thread.

-For a file to be a valid locustfile it must contain at least one class inheriting from :py:class:`User <locust.HttpUser>`.
+For a file to be a valid locustfile it must contain at least one class inheriting from :py:class:`User <locust.User>` or its subclass.

 .. code-block:: python